finance calculator

 Deep dive

-This student loan payoff calculator shows how extra monthly payments accelerate payoff and reduce interest compared to the standard schedule.
+This student loan payoff calculator shows how adding extra monthly payments accelerates payoff and reduces interest compared to sticking with the standard schedule.
+Enter your balance, APR, remaining term, and a proposed extra payment to see the difference in months and dollars.

 FAQs